 ULI receives nearly 75 entries annually for the ULI Urban Open Space Award.
 Of those, five finalists and one winner are selected.
 How do these projects stand out among their peers?
 Below are some winning strategies that will give your submission the best chance to succeed.

 Make Sure Your Project Is Eligible.

-Projects must be located in an urbanized area in North America.
+Projects must be located in an urbanized area.
 Urbanized areas may range from large cities to suburban town centers to small towns.
 But projects such as greenways or nature preserves in nonurban or rural areas will not be considered by the jury.
 Please refer to the Criteria section on the application for eligibility requirements.
 If you still are not sure whether or not your project is eligible, please write to email@example.com for further clarification.